-We understand the additional anxiety this will cause within our community.
-We have had some conversations with our clinics team and would like to share the following in the hope that it may help with individual decision-making.
+We understand that the pandemic and the ever-changing rules and restrictions may cause anxiety within our community and we want to do all we can to help.
+We have therefore had some discussions with our clinics team and would like to share the following in the hope that it may help with individual decision-making.

 Children and young people: